matldupont/matdupont-dev/blog/220308/01-caching-policies.md

-# Cache policy and minification
+# Cache policies and headers

 Before continuing with the Opportunities in reducing my JavaScript, I'd like to addressing the issue with my caching policy (or lack thereof).